hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 ChIPQCreport(chipObj, reportName="Nanog_and_Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
 ```

 You can run the script interactively using the `Rscript` command in the terminal.
 It will take 2-3 minutes to run to completion and you will see a bunch of text written to the screen as each line of code is run.
-When completed you can check the `results/chip_qc/ChlPQC` directory to make sure you have the `.RData` file and an additional folder which contains the HTML report and all associated images.

 ```bash
 $ Rscript run_chipQC.R 2> ../logs/ChIPQC.Rout ##DO NOT RUN THIS